Concrete vs. Other Construction Materials

 The speed of construction for a concrete building depends on the type of concrete, but it’s generally comparable to wood frame construction and markedly faster than structural steel.
 Because steel must be fabricated off-site and transported, the process takes longer than pouring and erecting a concrete slab.

-When using a cast-in-place concrete plan, builders can implement a two-day cycle.
-This intensive cycle allows workers to complete up to 20,000 square feet of floor in 48 hours.
+When using a cast-in-place concrete plan, builders can implement a two-day cycle to complete the project faster.

 5. Energy Efficiency

-With these qualities, many home and business owners can reduce their energy bills by building with concrete.
-Using ICFs can offer additional insulation for better performance.
+These qualities mean that using concrete can help businesses and homeowners reduce their energy spending.
+Using insulating concrete form (ICFs) can offer additional insulation for better performance.
 Producing concrete is also more energy-efficient than making other types of building materials, like steel and aluminum.

 6. Versatility